yanatan16/mongodb-indexing-presentation/README.md

 <!--

-title: Much ado about indexing

-  A reveal.js-formatted presentation for MongoDB Indexing
+  A revealme-formatted presentation for MongoDB Indexing

   By Jon Eisen
   Given June 24 2013

+title: Much ado about indexing
+theme: sky
 -->

 # Much ado about Indexing